TomyCesaille/docker-nginx-webdav/README.md

 ## Design

 This docker image is designed to be dead simple.
 The security matter (`htaccess` or whatever) is thought to be implemented under the host reverse proxy.
-This is why the docker-compose bind to `127.0.0.1`.
+This is why the docker-compose binds to `127.0.0.1`.

 ## How to use